onions2345/script-to-screen/README.md

 **▶ Live:** https://onions2345.github.io/script-to-screen/

 `Free` · `No account` · `Runs in your browser` · `One HTML file` · `Open source`

-You can download it and ask claude to edit it to make it better for yourself.
+You can download it and ask claude to edit it to make it better for yourself, welcome to submit an update here.

 ---